PrinssiFiestas/libGPC/README.md

 ## Platform Support

 libGPC is regularly tested with MSVC on Windows x64, GCC/Clang on x86_64 Ubuntu, MinGW GCC/Clang on MSYS2 UCRT64, and GCC/Clang on 32-bit ARM Raspbian.
-Portability has been a key consideration when designing and writing the library, so it is likely that it works in other platforms as well, although this is not regularly tested.
+Some testing is also done with CompCert on x86_64 Ubuntu.

+Full features are enabled with GNU C11.
+Standard C99 is supported with almost full features if not using MSVC.
+C++ is supported with minor differences, although the library must be compiled with a C compiler.

 Building the single header library with MSVC requires C11 standard threads, which are only available after Visual Studio 2022 version 17.8 Preview 2.
 Older versions are not supported.

-C++ is supported with minor differences, although the library must be compiled with a C compiler.

 ## Installation and Usage